INDICATION

 Three LUMAKRAS® (sotorasib) 320mg tablets once daily

-LUMAKRAS 320 mg tablets have a beige color and are supplied in one bottle containing 90 tablets
+LUMAKRAS® (sotorasib) 320 mg tablets have a beige color and are supplied in one bottle containing 90 tablets

-LUMAKRAS tablets are comparable in size to a dime3,*
+LUMAKRAS® (sotorasib) tablets are comparable in size to a dime3,*

-LUMAKRAS® (sotorasib) 320mg tablet
+LUMAKRAS® (sotorasib) tablet in comparison to a dime

 *Tablet as seen on screen may not reflect actual size; scale to dime is accurate.

-LUMAKRAS® (sotorasib) 320mg tablet bottle and box LUMAKRAS® (sotorasib) 320mg tablet bottle and box
+LUMAKRAS® (sotorasib) 240mg tablet bottle and box

-LUMAKRAS can be dispersed in water1
+LUMAKRAS® (sotorasib) can be dispersed in water1

 Recommended LUMAKRAS® dose reductions